NeurodataWithoutBorders/nwbinspector/docs/best_practices/general.rst

 The ``name`` of an object is for identifying that object within the file; it is not for storing metadata.
 Instead, the ``description`` field for most objects can be used to include any important distinguishing information.
-When writing metadata, make every effort to be as explicit and self-contained as possible in the explaining relevant details.
+When writing metadata, be as explicit and self-contained as possible in explaining relevant details.
 Use official ontologies where appropriate.

 It is OK to name an object something like ``ElectricalSeriesDuringSomeEvent``, however the name alone is not sufficient